AnghelLeonard/Hibernate-SpringBoot/README.md

 187. **[How To Implement Advanced Search Via `Specification`](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootSearchViaSpecifications)**

 **Description:** This application is an example of implementing an advanced search via `Specification` API.
 Mainly, you can give the search filters to a generic `Specification` and fetch the result set.
 Pagination is supported as well.
-You can chain expressions via `AND` and `OR` to create compound filters.
+You can chain expressions via logical `AND` and `OR` to create compound filters.
 Nevertheless, there is room for extensions to add brackets support (e.g., `(x AND y) OR (x AND z)`), more operations, conditions parser and so on and forth.

-**Key points:**\
+**Key points:**
 - write a generic `Specification`

 ----------------------------------------------------------------------------------------------------------------------